Admiring Light

 Bridges of Columbus - Olympus OM-D E-M5 with Olympus 45mm f/1.8, ISO 640, f/1.8, 1/6s

-4 thoughts on “Trying out Handheld Night Shooting with the OM-D”
+4 responses to “Trying out Handheld Night Shooting with the OM-D”

 Having shot Olympus digital for a number of years, I would say that unless you’ve applied some noise reduction in post, this image represents an impressive piece of evidence for the improvements made with the OM-D E-M5’s sensor.
 Very promising indeed!